Sign in →

 Clinical Information

 The clinical course of Krabbe disease can be variable, even within the same family.
-Eighty-five percent to 90% of patients present before the first year of life with central nervous system impairment including increasing irritability, developmental delay, and sensitivity to stimuli.
-Rapid neurodegeneration including white matter disease is followed by death usually by age 2.
-Late onset forms of the disease affect 10% to15% of individuals and are characterized by ataxia, vision loss, weakness, and psychomotor regression typically presenting from age 6 months to the seventh decade of life.
+Eighty-five percent to 90% of patients present before the first year of life with central nervous system impairment, including increasing irritability, developmental delay, and sensitivity to stimuli.
+Rapid neurodegeneration, including white matter disease follows, with death usually occurring by 2 years of age.
+Late onset forms of the disease affect 10% to15% of individuals and are characterized by ataxia, vision loss, weakness, and psychomotor regression, typically presenting from age 6 months to the seventh decade of life.

 Newborn screening can typically identify patients with Krabbe disease, even before onset of symptoms, as well as unaffected patients with GALC pseudodeficiency alleles.
 For these reasons, second-tier testing that includes both psychosine and 30-kilobase (kb) deletion analyses has been developed.
 Second-tier testing reduces the number of false-positive results and limits the identification of affected individuals to patients needing immediate follow-up.

-Psychosine (PSY), a neurotoxin at elevated concentrations, is 1 of 4 substrates degraded by galactocerebrosidase.
+Psychosine is one of 4 substrates degraded by GALC and is a neurotoxin at elevated concentrations..
 It has been shown to be elevated in patients with active disease and, therefore, may be a useful biomarker for the presence of disease or disease progression.

 The common 30-kb deletion spanning intron 10 through the end of the gene accounts for a significant proportion of disease alleles that contribute to infantile Krabbe disease.
 While enzyme activity alone is not predictive of age of onset, there are known genotype-phenotype correlations.
 Individuals who are homozygous for the deletion or compound heterozygous for the deletion and a second GALC genetic variant (with the exception of late-onset genetic variants) are predicted to have infantile Krabbe disease.